Cornell-MAE-UG/fa25-portfolio-abbymiller1/_projects/2025-Torque wrench design.md

     <sup>V<sub>out</sub></sup>/<sub>V<sub>in</sub></sub> = (2k / 4)(2ε<sub>1</sub>) = ε<sub>1</sub><br>
     Therefore the torque wrench sensitivity = <b>1.0228 mV/V</b>

-8. We did research on the strain gauge to select.
+8.We did research on the strain gauge to select.
 The Omega 1-LM11-1.5/350GE strain gauge fits our design.
 Its dimensions are 0.35 x 0.17 inches.
 It is a linear strain gauge measuring strain in one direction, so we can orient it along the handle to measure strain during bending.
 Also it has a gauge factor of about 2.
 Its maximum elongation is 10,000 microstrain, and our torque wrench has a max strain of a little over 1,000 microstrain, so this gauge is appropriate.